qat.experimental.dialect.pulse.ir package

 - static py_operation(lhs, rhs)

-Performs the modulation operation on given literals.
+Performs the mixing operation on given literals.

 This is used for constant folding.